disha91100/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

 ### Task 5 - Examine Top Resource Consuming Queries report

+In this you will access the Top Resource Consuming Queries report in Query Store to identify queries using the most CPU, I/O, or memory.
+This helps prioritize tuning efforts for improving overall database performance.

 1. In order to view the Query Store node you will need to refresh the AdventureWorks2017 database in SQL Server Management Studio. **Right click (1)** on database name and choose select **Refresh (2)**.
 You will then see the **Query Store (3)** node under the database.

       ![Expand Query Store](../images/dp300-lab10-img1.png)